What insurance do I need for my apartment?

 Similarly, if you’re a renter, the building’s landlord is generally responsible for insuring it.

-Cover for the contents in your apartment, however, is something the individual owner occupier or renter must arrange.
-Contents insurance covers your belongings, and things like internal blinds, curtains and carpets.
+Cover for the contents in your apartment, however, is something the individual owner occupier or renter would arrange.
+Contents insurance can cover your belongings, and things like internal blinds, curtains and carpets if you own them.

-So, whether you own or rent an apartment, consider contents insurance if you want to protect your belongings.
+So, whether you own or rent an apartment, consider contents insurance if you want to insure your belongings.

 Why do you need contents insurance if you’re living in an apartment?